uvarc/workshop-site/content/lesson/ses-python-intro/welcome.md

 ## Updating Packages in Anaconda

+To update packages using the **Anaconda Navigator**, follow these steps:

+1. Start the **Navigator**.
+2. Click **Environments**.
+3. Click **Update index...**.
-To update packages using the **Anaconda Navigator**, start **Navigator**, click **Environments**, change the dropdown from `Installed` to `Updateable`, then go through and select packages you wish to upgrade by clicking on the checkbox and selecting "Mark for update" from the dropdown.
-The checkbox will change to an arrow.
+4. Change the dropdown from **Installed** to **Updateable**.
+This will only show you those packages that can be updated.
+You can also type in a package name in the search box next to the **Update index...** box to filter the list.
+Then go through and select packages you wish to upgrade by clicking on the checkbox and selecting **Mark for update** from the dropdown.
+After you click, the checkbox will change to an arrow.
 When you select a package, a green `Apply` button and a red `Clear` button will appear at the lower right.
-When you have marked all packages you wish to update, click the `Apply` button.
+5. When you have marked all packages you wish to update, click the `Apply` button.
 (It may take a while to complete.)

 If you are updating many packages it may be better to do it through a command line in terminal winow.